Najee Harris Player Prop Bets for NFL Week 11 | Pittsburgh vs. Los Angeles 11/21/2021

 Season Stats

-- Harris has run for a team-high 646 yards on 176 attempts (71.8 yards per game) and four touchdowns.
+- Harris has picked up a team-high 646 rushing yards (71.8 per game) and scored four touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Harris' matchup with the Chargers.